 In principle aimed at MA students of Book & Digital Media Studies.
 Some exceptions may be made: contact the instructor.

 This seminar course offers an introduction to the history and development of the Western manuscript book.
 It explores various aspects of the production and use of the medieval manuscript in Europe, from scribal habits to the practices of readers.
 The course focuses on both the physical features of medieval books as well as the contexts in which they were produced and used.
-The course consists of two parts.
-The first half is devoted to the cultural contexts in which medieval books were produced and used.
-Building on this contextual understanding, the second half of the course offers students the chance to work with actual medieval manuscripts.
-The aim is to discover with your own hands and eyes how medieval books were produced and used.
+The course consists of two parts: in the first half students are taught how the manuscript was produced and used; the second half will put the theory into practice and offer students the chance to work with actual medieval artifacts.

 The timetable is available on the Media Studies website